talsec/Free-RASP-ReactNative/README.md

 # Usage

-We will guide you step-by-step, but you can always check the expected result in the example.
+We will guide you step-by-step, but you can always check the expected result in the example folder.

 ## (Optional) Create a new React Native demo application